abapGit/docs.abapgit.org/src/user-guide/projects/online/first-project.md

 ## Repository Setup

-* Create the repsitory on GitHub, make sure it contains someting eg. a README file
+* Create the repository on GitHub, and make sure it contains something like a README file
 * Start `ZABAPGIT`
 * Clone the repository into abapGit

 ## Adding Objects

-* Navigate to the repository, click the "add" link
+* Navigate to the repository, click the "Add" link
-* It will ask which object to add, select the object
+* It will ask which object to add, then select the object
-* The object will be commited to the repository
+* The object will be committed to the repository

 ## Modifying Objects

-After modifying a object, a "commit" link will show up in abapGit, click this to commit the changes to the remote repository.
+After modifying an object, a "commit" link will show up in abapGit.
+Click this to commit the changes to the remote repository.

 ## Modifying Repository